Indirect Procurement Strategy: Modernise to Generate Value

 - Leveraging digital transformation to shift the role of procurement away from cost savings only and toward the creation of value and savings through both cost avoidance and cost management.

-It’s worth noting that while each of these components is individually important to a successful indirect procurement strategy, they must be used strategically and in concert in order to achieve optimal results.
+It’s worth noting that while each of these components is individually important to a successful indirect procurement strategy, they must be used strategically and in combination in order to achieve optimal results.

 And it clearly pays to do so.
 A 2017 study by McKinsey & Company found retailers with best-in-class indirect procurement teams averaged 2% – 3% in annual cost savings, cut costs for each full time employee (FTE) in procurement by $1.3 – $1.5 million, and generated a return on investment (ROI) of between 12:1 and 15:1 on their indirect procurement dollar.